 The STVDIO research-seminar series promotes the collaborative interdisciplinary study of the Renaissance in the UK and internationally.
 Seminars are offered by a combination of PhD students, research fellows, and more established scholars, both within and outside of Warwick.
-They typically meet on Tuesdays (occasionally on Wednesdays) at 17:00; all seminars will be held in H4.50 in the 4th floor extension of the Humanities Block, unless stated otherwise below.
+We typically meet on Tuesdays at 17:00; all seminars will be held in H4.50 in the 4th floor extension of the Humanities Block, unless stated otherwise below.

 Tuesday 9 October 2018 Dr. Vladimir Brljak (University of Durham): 'Dead Water in English Criticism: Tradition and Innovation from Bacon to Dryden'.

 Tuesday 13 November 2018 Prof. María Morrás (Universitat Pompeu Fabra, Barcelona/Magdalen College, Oxford): 'The Diffusion of Aristotle's Ethics in Romance in Fifteenth-Century Spain: A Reappraisal'.

 Thursday 6 December 2018 Prof. Rita Copeland (University of Pennsylvania): 'Aristotle's Rhetoric and the Medieval Preacher'.
 This seminar will take place at 2pm.
 A joint STVDIO/Medieval Studies seminar.

 Dr. Johanna Luggin (Ludwig Boltzmann Institute for Neo-Latin Studies): 'Poeticizing Wisdom and Madness: Cartesian Physiology and Lucretian Rhetoric in Seventeenth- and Eighteenth-Century Didactic Poetry in Latin'.
 Postponed.
 New date tbc.